quantonganh/gluu-flask/README.md

 ```

 ## Run
-Just launch `run.py`
+`$ env/bin/python run.py`

 ## Flask Swagger Docs

 gluu-flask publishes swagger API documentation.
-You should be able
-view this interactive HTML page that lets you play with the API to some extent.
+You should be able view this interactive HTML page that lets you play with the API to some extent.

 http://localhost:8080/api/spec.html